nanocurrency/nano-docs/docs/what-is-nano/living-whitepaper.md

-Title: Living Whitepaper
+title: Living Whitepaper
-Description: Overview of the living whitepaper on the Nano protocol and existing node implementation
+description: Overview of the living whitepaper on the Nano protocol and existing node implementation

 # Nano - Digital money for the modern world